choderalab/software-development/PYTHON_CODING.md

 >>> round(0.1 + 0.1 + 0.1, 10) == round(0.3, 10)
 True
 ```
-- **Do not use mutable types as default arguments.**  Python creates default arguments when functions are defined, not when they are called, so changes to your default object will be permanent.
+- **Do not use mutable types as default arguments.**  Python creates default arguments when functions are defined, not when they are called, so changes to your default object inside your function will be permanent.

    ```python
 def append(element, list_=[]):